 Patterns are not visible on this 4-hour chart.
 The green support and red resistance line could hint at a potential bull flag pattern on a higher time frame like the weekly chart.
 On the 4-hour chart, I see a strong impulse up (blue arrow) followed by slow price action back down (blue trend line) which could be a small bull flag.
-Of course, looking at other time frames for more candlestick or chart patterns make sense but for this example, I want to keep things simple and focus on a single time frame analysis.
+Of course, looking at other time frames for more candlestick patterns makes sense but for this example, I want to keep things simple and focus on a single time frame analysis.

 STEP 4 SETUP WITH HIGH PROBABILITY

-The total market structure of the GBPCHF 4-hour chart is not fantastic and I would not see high probability trading setups.
-But a decent opportunity could be a long at the confluence of support in the middle of the trend channel, trend line support, bull flag bottom and 38.2 Fib (magenta circle).
+The total market structure of the GBPCHF 4-hour chart is not fantastic and I would not see high-probability trading setups.
+But a decent opportunity could be a long at the confluence of support in the middle of the trend channel, trend line support, bull flag bottom, and 38.2 Fib (magenta circle).

 The specifics: long setup at +/-1.5137 with a stop loss below the bullish candle (red circle) at 1.5017 and a target at the 61.8 Fibonacci retracements at 1.5258 (green circle).

-The risk and reward are both +/- 120 pips making it an even 1:1 reward to risk setup.
+The risk and reward are both +/- 120 pips making it an even 1:1 reward-to-risk setup.

-Did you learn how to apply technical analysis, step by step?
+Did you learn how to apply technical analysis step by step?